Trade directory · Youngstown metro · Ohio

 Permit Requirements

 Electrical permits required through Mahoning County Building Department for most electrical work.
-Permits range $25-150 depending on scope.
-Required for new circuits, panel upgrades, major appliance installations.
+Cost ranges $25-$200 based on project scope.
+Required for new installations, panel upgrades, and rewiring.
+Simple repairs and replacements under $1000 typically exempt.

 §3